AmandaGuerriero/README-generator/README.md

 * [Questions](#questions)

 ## Install
-das
+sda

 ## Usage
-dsa
+dsfa

 ## Credits
-ds
+sda

 ## Contributions
-People
+fda

 ## Tests
-npm test
+ds

 ## License Info
-Copyright (c) 2020 Amanda Guerrieo
+Copyright (c) 2020 as

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal